DragoJelavic/sports-complex/readme.md

     This command will build the Docker images and start the containers for the application and database.

+4. Seed the Database: After the containers are up and running, open a new terminal window/tab and navigate to the project directory.
+Run the following command to seed the database with initial data:

+    ```bash
+    npm run seed
+    ```

-4. Access the application in your browser at `http://localhost:PORT`.
+5. Access the application in your browser at `http://localhost:PORT`.

 ## Additional Information